9x9go/superhuman/README.md

 - All code in this repository is sublicensed by Monteo da Westi:
 ```
 Copyright © 2023 by Monteo da Westi
 All rights reserved.
-No part of this publication may be reproduced,
+No part of this repository may be reproduced,
 distributed, or transmitted in any form or by any means,
 including photocopying, recording, or other electronic or mechanical methods,
 without the prior written permission of Monteo da Westi.